edespino/cloudberry-site/docs/sql-stmts/alter-table.md

 **`access_method`**

 The method to use for accessing the table.
-Refer to Choosing the Storage Model for more information on the table storage models and access methods available in Cloudberry Database.
+Refer to Choosing the Storage Model for more information on the table storage models and access methods available in Apache Cloudberry.
 Set to `heap` to access the table as a heap-storage table, `ao_row` to access the table as an append-optimized table with row-oriented storage (AO), or `ao_column` to access the table as an append-optimized table with column-oriented storage (AO/CO).

 > **Note:**
 >